 I’m always fascinated by how people find my site through searching for various things online.
-The other day someone searched for ‘microwave-friendly vegan recipes’, and it got me thinking.
+The other day someone searched for ‘vegan microwave recipes’, and it got me thinking.

 There’s probably plenty of vegans who find themselves with a limited access to traditional kitchen appliances (say, in a hotel or a college dorm), or don’t want to fire up a stove on a hot summer day, etc.